 Thanks to high volcanic activity, visitors can enjoy hot springs and mud baths at the base of the volcano.
 There are a few hot spring resorts such as Yoko Termales, Thermomania, Las Hornillas, Las Colinas del Miravalles and Rio Perdido.

-We really enjoyed Rio Perdido hot springs and mud baths, they were more natural and tranquil.
-Thermomania is a popular one in the area but it’s more like a waterpark and is very busy on weekends and holidays with locals.
+We really enjoyed Rio Perdido hot springs and mud baths, they were more natural and tranquil, the resort itself is gorgeous.
+Thermomania is a popular one in the area but it’s more like a water park and is very busy on weekends and holidays with locals.
 Yoko Termales is another popular one.

 Miravalles Volcano Tour